Solihull: Events

 Every year since the early 1930s (apart from gaps during world wars, and in 2020 due to COVID-19), Solihull Carnival has taken place.
 This is now fixed to the first weekend after the June half-term and takes place in Tudor Grange Park, organised by Shirley Round Table.

 Tudor Grange Park is also the venue for the annual free firework display held on the Saturday closest to 5 November, organised by Solihull Round Table.
 The event attracts about 15,000 people to the park.

+In recent years the town has held Solihull Summer Festival which also takes place in Tudor Grange Park, the festival completed its 7th year in 2023 and is now looking to be a regular addition to the town's summer calendar.

-Every year the town plays host to the Crufts international dog show at its National Exhibition Centre.
+Every year the town plays host to the Crufts international dog show and Horse of the Year Show (HOYS) at its National Exhibition Centre.

 The council hosts a popular farmers market every first Friday of the month on the High Street to cater to the increased demand for organic and locally grown food.

 The town hosts an annual CAMRA beer festival.

 Every year a large unofficial St George's Day Parade takes place, meeting in Solihull, traveling down through neighbouring Henley-in-Arden and into Stratford-upon-Avon.